Pierpaolo Barbieri

-Pierpaolo Barbieri (born 17 May 1987) is an Argentine economic historian, researcher, Executive Director at Greenmantle and founder of Ualá, an Argentina-based personal financial management mobile app.
-He is the author of the book Hitler’s Shadow Empire: The Nazis and the Spanish Civil War.
+Pierpaolo Barbieri (born 17 May 1987) is an Argentine economic historian, researcher, executive director at Greenmantle, founder of Ualá an Argentina-based personal financial management mobile app, and 17Sigma an early stage Latin American focused Venture Capital firm.
+He is also the author of the book Hitler’s Shadow Empire: The Nazis and the Spanish Civil War.

-Academic and Professional Career
+Academic and professional career

 Pierpaolo Barbieri grew up in Buenos Aires, Argentina.
 His father is from Calabria and his mother is Argentine.
 He studied at Harvard University, publishing for his honors thesis the book Hitler's Shadow Empire: The Nazis and the Spanish Civil War, on the economic ties between Adolf Hitler's Germany and Francisco Franco's Spain, which was awarded the Thomas T. Hoopes '14 Prize.
 The research was conducted with the support of the Weatherhead Center for International Affairs, the Minda de Gunzburg Center for European Studies and the Real Colegio Complutense.

 Upon graduation, he studied at Cambridge, where he was awarded a DPhil in economic history.
 Between 2011 and 2013, he was researcher and became Ernest May Fellow at the Harvard Kennedy School and Strategic Advisor at the Institute for New Economic Thinking (INET).
 He was also special advisor to the Berggruen Council on the Future of Europe.

 As an economic analyst, he has published articles in newspapers and magazines such as the Spanish newspaper El País.

-He is Executive Director at Greenmantle, a macroeconomic and geopolitical consulting firm, and was head strategist of the Brevan Howard Argentina Fund.
+He is executive director at Greenmantle, a macroeconomic and geopolitical consulting firm, and was head strategist of the Brevan Howard Argentina Fund.